vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 **Prerequisites**
 * Deploy the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-* Download the vSphere Integrated Containers Engine bundle, `vic-engine-version.tar.gz`, from https://<i>vic_appliance_address</i>:9443 and unpack it on your working machine.
+* Download the vSphere Integrated Containers Engine bundle, `vic_1.1.0-version.tar.gz`, from https://<i>vic_appliance_address</i>:9443 and unpack it on your working machine.
 If you configured the appliance to use a different port for the file server, replace 9443 with the appropriate port.
 * Create or obtain an ESXi host with the following configuration:
   * One datastore
   * The VM Network is present